Laboratory Training 3

 2.2 Compound Statement

-A compound statement is a sequence of statements enclosed in braces {}
+A compound statement is a sequence of statements enclosed in braces {}.
+A compound statement

 is also called a block.
 The block does not end with a semicolon.
 Syntactically, the block can be considered